FelisPhasma/Felis-Stack-Compiler/Readme.md

 `postcss` and `autoprefixer` are used to auto-prefix the CSS.
 `crass` is used to minify the css.

-`babel-core` is used to compile ec6 and minify.
+`babel-core` is used to compile ec6 and the `babili` preset is used to minify.

 `html-minifier` is used to minify the html.

+---

+## License

+FOSSL-G. More info at https://github.com/FelisPhasma/Felis-Licenses